 To receive full consideration for fall admission to the AIM program, students are encouraged to apply to the AIM program by February 1.
 For applications received before the deadline, AIM admission decisions will be sent by April 1.
 Applications received after the February 1 deadline will be considered if/when additional program openings become available.

-In order to be considered for admission to the Autism Initiative at Mercyhurst, applicants must first apply as a student to Mercyhurst University.
+To be considered for admission to the Autism Initiative at Mercyhurst, applicants must first apply as a student at Mercyhurst University.
 AIM staff will not review application information until the applicant has been accepted to the University.
-Admission to Mercyhurst University does not guarantee that an applicant will be accepted into the AIM Program.
+Admission to Mercyhurst University does not guarantee that applicants will be accepted into the AIM Program.

 Applicants who wish to be considered for acceptance into the Autism Initiative at Mercyhurst will need to complete the following process: